microsoft/InnerEye-DeepLearning/docs/building_models.md

 ### Model Ensembles

 An ensemble model will be created automatically and registered in the AzureML model registry whenever cross-validation models are trained.
 The ensemble model creation is done by the child whose `cross_validation_split_index` is 0; you can identify this child by looking at the "Child Runs" tab in the parent run page in AzureML.

-To find the ID of the ensemble model, look in the driver log for the child run and search for the string "Registered model".
-There should be exactly two occurrences of this string.
-The first is for the child model itself (each child run in fact registers one of these) and the second is for the ensemble.
+To find the registered ensemble model, find the Hyperdrive parent run in AzureML.
+In the "Details" tab, there is an entry for "Registered models", that links to the ensemble model that was just created.
+Note that each of the child runs also registers a model, namely the one that was built off its specific subset of data, without taking into account the other crossvalidation folds.

-As well as registering the model, the child run runs it on the validation and test sets.
+As well as registering the model, child run 0 runs the ensemble model on the validation and test sets.
 The results are aggregated based on the `ensemble_aggregation_type` value in the model config, and the generated posteriors are passed to the usual model testing downstream pipelines, e.g. metrics computation.